MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If you have Office 365 Business or can't use Group Policy for some other reason, you can add the PreventFirstLaunchAfterInstall value to the HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0\Teams key in the registry.
 The type for PreventFirstLaunchAfterInstall is REG_DWORD and the value should be set to 1 if you don't want Teams to automatically start after installation.

+## Shared computer and VDI environments with Microsoft Teams

+If devices in your organization are shared by multiple users, be aware that Teams is installed separately for each user that signs into that device.
+Installations of Teams average about 500 mb, so hard disk space, as well network bandwidth for updates, might become an issue for these shared devices installed with Teams.
+In cases where shared devices are used by a significant number of users, you might want to consider not installing Teams on those shared devices.

+If you plan to use Teams in a Virtual Desktop Infrastructure (VDI) environment, see [Teams for Virtualized Desktop Infrastructure](https://docs.microsoft.com/microsoftteams/teams-for-vdi).
+Teams installed with Office 365 ProPlus as described in this article isn't currently supported in VDI environments.

 ## Feature and quality updates for Microsoft Teams